jin-guo/COMP598_Fall2020/assignments/Project.md

 **Technical details:** We recommend Docker to containerize your model serving infrastructure.
 You can package the model inside the container or have the container load the model from an external resource (e.g., mounted file system or web server).
 Your continuous integration/deployment infrastructure should automatically build a new container when needed.
 You can write your own simple load balancer in 10 lines of Python or Node.js code with `flask` or `express`, if needed, so you can switch between multiple models without downtime.

 We recommend to mostly use existing infrastructure for monitoring, such as `Grafanda`.
 You may also use external cloud services if you prefer.
-Monitor at least availability of your service (e.g., by analyzing the Kafka logs) and the model quality through online evaluatiton metrics.
+Monitor at least availability of your service (e.g., by analyzing the Kafka logs) and the model quality through online evaluation metrics.

 For canary releases, you can write your own infrastructure or use an external library or service (e.g., LaunchDarkly or split.io).
 Releases may be triggered by code changes from your continuous integration service, manually from the command line, or periodically from a scheduler (e.g., `cron`).
 You could use your own simple load balancer to route traffic to different model servers depending on which users should see which model.
 You can use your existing telemetry data to make decisions about continuing or aborting the release (5 bonus points for using appropriate statistics for making this decision).
 Automatically send emails for successful or aborted releases.